cmda-bt/fe-course-21-22/week-4.md

 ## Homework

 * Your job story should be finished by now.
 Make sure to finish HTML & CSS and that you start working on the client side JavaScript Enhancement.
-* Research the following JavaScript concepts and document these in your Wiki, it is important to encorporate these concepts in your JavaScript feature and/or explain how these concepts work:
+* Research the following JavaScript concepts and document these in your Wiki - <b>Part of A1 grading</b>

-1. Prototypes in JavaScript
+Use the following prefix; Front-end: Hoisting and Front-end: Closures.
+Provide code examples of the concepts.
-2. Hoisting
+1. Hoisting
-3. Closures
+2. Closures

 [cover]: https://eloquentjavascript.net/img/chapter_picture_18.jpg